arnonram/swade-npc-importer/README.md

 ---
 <br/>

-A Savage Worlds Adventure Edition NPC (and PC) stat block importer for [Foundry VTT](https://foundryvtt.com/).
+A Savage Worlds Adventure Edition NPC (and PC) stat block importer for [Foundry VTT](https://foundryvtt.com)

 ## How to use it...
-0. Go to [Settings -> Select Item Compendiums](#some-configurations), and mark any Compendium you wish NPC Importer to use.
-No selecting anyting will cycle through all compendiums and use the first relevant entry.
+0. Go to [Settings -> Select Item Compendiums](#some-configurations) and mark any Compendium you wish NPC Importer to use.
+Not selecting anyting will cycle through all compendiums and use the first relevant entry.

+   Look around a bit, maybe you'll find other settings that might interest you.

 1. Copy the desired statblock (ctr+c, into the clipboard)
 2. Click on the NPC Importer button at the buttom of the **Actors Directory**

     ![NPC Importer Button](./readme_images/ActorImporterButton.png)
-3. Choose desired options
+3. Choose desired options & Click Import!
-4. Click Import!

     ![NPC Importer Dialogue](./readme_images/ActorImportDialogue.png)
 5. In case an Actor with the same name already exists, then you have some options